Guides/Grow your audience/SEO/About smart redirects

 • Search engines can find your pages even when external links contain errors, which helps maintain your search rankings.

-• Broken or mistyped external links won’t result in lost traffic or poor user experience.
+• Broken or mistyped external links do not result in lost traffic or a poor visitor experience.

-If smart redirects are sending visitors to unintended pages, if you want to show your custom 404 page instead of redirecting, or if you want broken links to go to specific destinations, try these approaches:
+You can control where visitors go instead of relying on smart redirects.
+Consider the following approaches if smart redirects send visitors to unintended pages, you want to show your custom 404 page, or you want broken links to go to specific destinations:

-• Use distinct slugs: Since WordPress matches URLs by comparing slugs, make your page and post slugs (for example, ‘about-us’ in yourgroovydomain.com/about-us/) more unique so they don’t share the same starting characters.
+• Use distinct slugs: Since WordPress matches URLs by comparing slugs, make your page and post slugs (for example, “about-us” in yourgroovydomain.com/about-us/) more unique so they do not share the same starting characters.
 This prevents unpredictable redirects when multiple slugs match the entered URL.

 • Monitor your links: Regularly check that external sites link to your current URLs.
 Update any outdated links you control rather than relying on redirects.